openmediavault/openmediavault-docs/administration/users.rst

   * A home directory will be created in the selected |sf| and assigned to the user
   * The "skel" templates from Debian will applied to the new home directory

-If *User home directory* is enabled, the following actions will be performed:
+If *User home directory* is enabled, the following actions will be performed on existing users:

   * The home directory path will be updated for all existing non-system users.
   * The previous home directory content will NOT be moved to the new location.
 This has to be done manually.

-If *User home directory* is disabled, the following actions will be performed:
+If *User home directory* is disabled, the following actions will be performed on existing users:

   * The home directory will be unset for all existing non-system users.
   * The home directory content will NOT be deleted.